For information in Hebrew, click here.

 Gvanim by the Bay was inspired by Gvanim, a similar program launched in Israel in 2000.
 Initiated by the Israeli Amuta of the Jewish Federation of San Francisco, Gvanim combines study and action in the area of pluralistic Jewish identity in Israel.
 Its diverse alumni have developed dozens of projects in which thousands of Israelis participate every year.
 For additional information about Gvanim in Israel, click here.

 The Jewish Federation of San Francisco started Gvanim by the Bay as well and hosted its first two classes.
-The third cohort was the first class to be run by [email protected], continued by Gvanim 4-8.
-Gvanim 9 opened in November 2016.
+The third cohort was the first class to be run by the [email protected], continued by Gvanim 4–11.
+Gvanim 12 will start in September 2019.
 The program includes studies of Jewish and Israeli texts, lectures by leading guest speakers and in-depth discussions that create an enriching experience for the participants.
 Moreover, professional facilitation encourages tolerance to diverse opinions and an understanding of the pluralism of the Israeli-Jewish identity.

-In addition to bi-weekly sessions, the program includes two one day seminars, held in San Francisco, where the participants will meet with several communities that practice different models of Judaism and Jewish rituals.
-Through lectures, discussions and workshops, participants will explore Jewish texts, contemporary Hebrew literature, the meaning of Judaism as a key element in the identity of Israelis living in and outside of Israel and the relationships between the local Israeli and Jewish communities.
-Program participants are selected from a list of candidates recommended by key members of the Israeli and Jewish local communities.
+In addition to bi-weekly sessions, the program includes a weekend event and one-day seminars, one in Palo Alto and one in San Francisco, where the participants meet with several communities that practice different models of Judaism and Jewish rituals.
+Through lectures, discussions and workshops, participants will explore Jewish texts, contemporary Hebrew literature, the meaning of Judaism as a key element in the identity of Israelis living in and outside of Israel, and the relationships between the local Israeli and Jewish communities.

 A written questionnaire is the first step of the selection process, whose purpose is to identify a diverse and balanced group of about 18 participants who share an interest in social activism and an awareness of the issues that the program explores.